Joint Forward Plan

 Why it’s important

-Primary care is the front door to the NHS and is an essential element of a high-quality and cost-effective health system.
-However, we know that primary care is experiencing many challenges such as demand and capacity, workforce and estates.
+Primary care and community services are essential elements of a high-quality and cost-effective health system.
+However, we know that primary and community care is experiencing many challenges such as demand and capacity, workforce and estates.
 There is a growing level of same-day demand, with more cases of severe or complex conditions, which has impacted continuity of care.

 In addition to general practice, our pharmacy, optometry and dental services are critical to improving health outcomes and the promotion of good health for the residents of Bristol, North Somerset and South Gloucestershire, including: